- What Is The Average Life Expectancy In Canada?

 Canada’s strong life expectancy can be attributed to a number of things, ranging from its health care system to socio-economic conditions to lifestyle and public health interventions.
 Here are some of the reasons Canada enjoys a high life expectancy:

-- A Healthy Approach: Most Canadians believe in healthy living, exercising often, and having a well-balanced diet.
-Further, smoking rates are lower, and drinking less alcohol has improved health overall.
+- A Healthy Approach: Most Canadians believe in healthy living, exercising often and having a well-balanced diet.
+Further, smoking rates are lower and drinking less alcohol has improved overall health.

 - Improvements in Medicine: Improvements in medical technology and pharmaceuticals have made treatments more effective, and survival rates for many sicknesses are higher.